RonenNess/Iguina/readme.md

 - Fixed corners scale bug with panels that have texture scale.
 - Added `FrameWidth` graphic property to `FillTextureFramed` as a simpler way to set `InternalSourceRect` out of `ExternalSourceRect`.

+# 1.1.4 [WIP]

+- Upgraded .net version to `9.0`.
+- Updated libraries for demo projects and tests.
+- Added icon to projects.

 # License

 `Iguina` is distributed with the permissive MIT license.